 Health effects of cannabis, Health Canada

 Using cannabis during pregnancy or while breastfeeding can affect the health of your baby.
+The safest approach is to avoid using cannabis.
 If you have questions or concerns, it is best to have a discussion with a health care provider.

 For more information about cannabis use and pregnancy or breastfeeding:

 Thinking about using cannabis before or during pregnancy?, Health Canada